-The InterSystems IRIS™ Object Gateway for .NET (which this book will usually refer to as simply the .NET Gateway
+The InterSystems IRIS™ Object Gateway for .NET (which this book will usually refer to as simply the Object Gateway

 The external .NET object is represented within InterSystems IRIS by a proxy class.
 A proxy object looks and behaves just like any other InterSystems IRIS object, but it has the capability to issue method calls out to the .NET Common Language Runtime (CLR), either locally or remotely over a TCP/IP connection.
 Any method call on the InterSystems IRIS proxy object triggers the corresponding method of a .NET object inside the CLR.

-The following diagram offers a conceptual view of InterSystems IRIS and the .NET Gateway at runtime.
+The following diagram offers a conceptual view of InterSystems IRIS and the Object Gateway at runtime.

 diagram point out the following relationships:

 Each InterSystems IRIS session is connected to a separate thread within the Object Gateway server.
 The connection is controlled by an instance of the InterSystems IRIS %Net.Remote.Gateway

 Each proxy object communicates with a corresponding .NET object.

 A call to any InterSystems IRIS proxy method initiates the following sequence of events:

 InterSystems IRIS sends a message over the TCP/IP connection to the Object Gateway worker thread.
 The message consists of the method name, parameters, and occasionally some other information.